 One of the standard economic analyses is cost benefit analysis.
 Most Contracting Parties have economists who know how they should perform those analyses, however, when applying the standard theory in the practice of environmental measures in the OSPAR area, it appears that there are quite some challenges.
 An important one is lack of data on costs of potential measures, but also lack of knowledge on cause-effect chains, making it difficult if not impossible to perform cost benefit analyses according to the textbooks.
 In those cases one might have to look for alternative approaches.
 Therefore, another activity of the OSPAR group on economic and social analysis is to exchange information on costs and benefits of various measures and approaches used in the economic analyses.

 According to the OSPAR Intermediate Assessment, the number of MPAs is increasing.
-Since assessing the benefits of measures is always a challenge a study is undertaken to estimate the potential benefits of designating MPAs [link to Noordzeeloket; will be added later].
+Since assessing the benefits of measures is always a challenge a study has been undertaken to estimate the potential benefits of designating MPAs.

 Since OSPAR is working on a regional action plan on Marine Litter the OSPAR group on economic and social analysis has made an inventory of how the various Contracting Parties have been presenting benefits of reducing marine litter.
 The Contracting Parties were asked how they have done the analyses, and this information was put into a document which was then shared among the economists, but also with the OSPAR groups dealing with marine litter issues.
 This collection (and exchange) of experiences and information was very helpful for the OSPAR group that is working on marine litter.
 Therefore, the OSPAR group on economic and social analysis has produced similar working documents on measures to reduce micro particles at wastewater treatment plants (to support OSPAR Marine Litter Action 42) and measures to reduce underwater noise.
 Since these documents are internal working documents, they are not published.